[ Printer Friendly Version ] [ Report Abuse ]

 I glanced up from my schedule to see Potter looking at me, a wry grin on his face.

-“Well,” he said.
+“Well,” he said, voice mocking and amused.
 “Isn’t that just dandy?”

-When Elsie and Jacob finally dismissed us, I was in a very bad mood.
+By the time Elsie and Jacob finally dismissed us, I was in a very bad mood.

 He grinned a grin that made my heart leap.
 “So I guess we’re patrol partners on Mondays, eh?”

 “Um.
 Yeah.”
 Um.
 Yeah?
 Was that all I could come up with?
 Come on, brain!
 Be witty and enchanting — or at least not monosyllabic!

 Somewhat mortified, I turned once more to walk down the corridor of the train, Ryan falling in easy step with me.

 “So, how were your summer hols?” he asked good-naturedly, his grey eyes sparkling.